Psychologists to Capitol Hill - “Our Work Makes a Difference”

 Another crowd gathered for APA's May 26 briefing on "Psychology in Service to America's Military Personnel, Veterans and Their Families," co-sponsored by U.S. Senators Lindsey Graham (R-SC) and Hillary Rodham Clinton (D-NY).
 The standing-room-only audience included 86 people representing 17 different Senate offices; 10 House offices; three Senate Committees; senior Department of Defense offices related to health, reserves and disability issues; the Veterans Administration (VA), Public Health Service and various military/veterans, disability and mental health nonprofits.
 U.S. Reps.
 Ted Strickland (D-OH), Brian Baird (D-WA) and Rob Simmons (R-CT) spoke briefly.
 Antonette Zeiss (Director of Training, Psychology Service, VA Palo Alto Healthcare System) discussed cutting-edge models of VA internship training designed to meet the needs of returning military personnel; Terence Keane (Associate Chief of Staff for Research & Development, VA Boston Healthcare System) presented the most up-to-date research in the areas of assessing and treating Post-Traumatic Stress Disorder; and Harold Wain (Chief, Psychiatry Consultation Liaison Service, Walter Reed Army Medical Center) outlined his team's clinical work with hospitalized, traumatically injured soldiers returning from Operation Enduring Freedom and Operation Iraqi Freedom deployments.
 Science Policy staffer Heather O'Beirne Kelly planned and staffed this briefing with an assist from Randy Phelps of the APA Practice Directorate.

 Lest you think that all the action was at the end of May, APA Science Policy Director Geoff Mumford, along with Karen Studwell, planned a well-attended briefing called "NIH Research in Action: Innovative Behavioral Treatments for Mental and Substance Use Disorders" on May 4.
-A summary of that briefing can be found in the Science Policy Insider News (SPIN).

 We salute the psychologists who spoke at these briefings, whose work exemplifies the contributions of psychological research to sound public policy and practice.
 The hard-working Science Policy staff, in particular legislative assistant Sara Robinson, also deserves credit for helping plan the briefings, raise crowds and manage the follow-up tasks.
 APA truly puts its resources, staff and money, behind the goal to "give psychology away," and all of us in the APA Science Directorate are proud to participate.